 Our McDonald’s doesn’t have lobster rolls on their menu.
 Heck, I didn’t know that any McDonald’s did.
+Apparently they are (or at least were) a thing far up the east coast, which makes sense when you think about it.
 So I had to make one at home.
 For me, that usually means a ‘poor man’s’ version, which uses imitation lobster instead of the real (expensive) stuff.
 Sure, I’d love to use real lobster, and I’ve had my share of real lobster rolls, but sometimes you gotta do what you gotta do.
 So, here it is, my delicious poor man’s copycat of McDonald’s lobster roll.

 This is not my first time making a poor man’s lobster roll.
 Heck, I’ve had a standard go-to recipe for one for years and I enjoy it on occasion.
 The McDonald’s version is a tad different in that there’s no butter to be found, anywhere.
 It’s a very ‘clean’ tasting roll, and I rather enjoyed it.
 Fake lobster or not, I’d order it if our McDonald’s sold them!